1 Princes Street, Edinburgh, EH2 2EQ

 Summary

-“A must visit when in town” – chef Matthew Sherry delivers a “high-class tasting menu with ingredients to match” (seven courses for £115 per person) at this famous dining room – a “beautiful” and “club-like” space in the basement of one of Scotland’s most famous hotels.
+“A must visit when in town” – chef Mathew Sherry delivers a “high-class tasting menu with ingredients to match” (seven courses for £115 per person) at this famous dining room – a “beautiful” and “club-like” space in the basement of one of Scotland’s most famous hotels.
 It’s an all-round experience too that’s “very comfortable” (and business-friendly) with “professional and friendly service”.
 “The wine list is not cheap but some good bins are to be found”.

 Summary